 7. Make sure your sales team is utilizing a CRM.

-A customer relationship management system will help your sales team keep track of new leads and allow you to nurture the leads you already have collected.
+A customer relationship management system will help your sales team keep track of new leads.
+It will also allow you to nurture the leads you already have collected.
 We often hear, “I tried to reach someone three or four times, and I didn’t get a response.”
 Keep reaching out to them!
-Use the CRM to score them so you know how serious they are and to help them along your sales funnel.
+You can use the CRM to score them.
+This is for you to know how serious they are and to help them along your sales funnel.
 Often, when the sales cycle is longer, like it is right now, it will take many more touch points.
 This includes emails, calls, invitations to webinars and discovery days, and even direct mail to nudge prospects down the sales funnel.

 With so much of franchise budgets going to the consumer side, it’s often easier to rely on broker sales and portals than to build your own internal franchise development marketing programs.
 You’re working with smaller teams and smaller resources.
 But if you want to get ahead, and you don’t want excuses, it’s critical to also take the time and resources to build a strong internal franchise development marketing program.
 It’s not easy, nor is it fast, but it will make a huge difference in your short-term and long-term growth.